 Add a sentence indicating that the parameters apply to the cropped decoded picture when the frame packing SEI message is not present in the CLVS, or apply to each constituent frame when the frame packing arrangement SEI message is present.

 Proposal

-It is proposed to update the TuC by removing the editor’s note and add the quoted sentence of clause 4.
+It is proposed to update the TuC by removing the editor’s note and add the sentence discussed during presentation of v1.

 8.42 Lens optical correction SEI message

-[Ed.
-(GT): To be checked: validity of cancel flag and persistence flag, relation with conformance cropping, behavior with frame packing.]

 8.42.1 Lens optical correction SEI message syntax